Which students have priority for being on campus in the spring?

 Will I be able to practice and perform with my singing/a cappella group?

-Given what is currently known about the increased risk of transmission of the coronavirus, we do not anticipate that these groups will be able to meet to practice and perform in person.
+Given what is currently known about the increased risk of transmission of the coronavirus, these groups are currently not able to meet to practice and perform in person.

 Will there be any in-person student activities available to students living on campus?